Ice hockey-Canada into semis, with Poulin back from injury and equalling scoring record

 MILAN, Feb 14 : Canada captain Marie-Philip Poulin returned from injury and tied the record for most goals in women's Olympic ice hockey as the defending champions reached the semi-finals with a 5-1 win over Germany on Saturday.

-Five-time Olympian Poulin missed her side's last two games after suffering a knee injury in Canada's 5-1 win over the Czech Republic on Monday, but returned in style to score her 18th Games' goal, equalling the record of fellow-Canadian Hayley Wickenheiser.
+Five-times Olympian Poulin missed her side's last two games after suffering a knee injury in Canada's 5-1 win over the Czech Republic on Monday, but returned in style to score her 18th Games goal, equalling the record of fellow-Canadian Hayley Wickenheiser.

+"Honestly, I just wanted to be back on the ice with the girls," Poulin said when asked about the record.

+"I didn't think about that.
+Lucky enough, it went in.
+It was a great play by our power play.
+But we just wanted that win and getting ready for the semi."

 Canada saw off Germany with Brianne Jenner and Claire Thompson scoring in the opening period.
 Sarah Fillier and Blayre Turnbull added to the scoreline before Franziska Feldmeier scored for the Germans, with Poulin finding the net with less than five minutes left.